 - Excellent location

 Cityhostel is known for its location right in the city center.
-It’s a great place to rest your head at night and at a great price!
+It’s a perfect place to rest your head at night and at a great price!

 Best Hostel for Couples in Berlin – Wallyard Concept Hostel